 Following the diagram, the charger needed to have its knobs twiddled to set the output at 14.1V; its fellow step-down converter needed to output exactly 12V; and the step-up converter was set to output 24V.
 I was glad I had ordered extra modules, as one refused to respond to any adjustment to the knobs.
 (And because I burnt out one when an oversized cable popped out from its terminal and shorted everything.
 Big sparks!
 And a shift to one-size-down cable, and extra inspection of terminal screws…)

 The next stage was to put everything together for testing; in the photo below, the AC adapter is the large silver box in the middle, with some leftover wood wedging it in place to make sure unconsidered gestures don’t create any shorts!
 The eventual aim was to bolt the adapter to the side panel of the box, but the adapter lacked screw holes on the sides.
 The blue light at the bottom is the BMS’s Bluetooth device; and the three-layered component is the BMS, with the metal sandwich acting as a heat sink.

 The cabling creates something of a rat’s nest, which can’t have great thermal properties.
 The fan built into the adapter helps with this, but a future version will have a custom case (either laser-cut or 3D-printed), so that the longer wires, which allow me to pull out each device, are unnecessary and can be trimmed.

-This is where I identified the aforementioned balancing issue: one cell group was charging very quickly between 3.4V and 3.6V, causing the overcharge protection to kick in before the other cell groups were charged.
+This is where I identified the aforementioned balancing issue: one cell group was charging up to 3.6V very quickly, causing the overcharge protection to kick in before the other cell groups were charged.
 After much research, I discovered the BMS website FAQ (not the main FAQ, but rather the one hidden in the download section recommended adding more cabling:

 F.why does the first series cell has very low voltage and second series cell have high voltage ?